Paouky/paouky-docs/docs/getting-started/quickstart.md

 ```

 !!! note "Locked Outputs"
-    From now on and until it's included in a block, the outputs used in this transcation are [locked](TODO.LOCKED-OUTPUTS-TITLE).
+    From now on and until confirmed in the chain, the outputs used in this transcation are [locked](TODO.LOCKED-OUTPUTS-TITLE).

 The wallets will interact through Tor and complete the process automatically.

 However, If the connection wasn't successful, your wallet will show a `Slatepack` message which you need to provide the receiver with.
 The receiver then uses the `receive` command to process it (as demonstrated earlier), and returns back to you a `Slatepack` he produced himself.

 Simply type the following command: